Cet1999/Cet1999.github.io/CubeAdventure.md

 ### About this Project

-This is the game I made during i-Thrive Game Jam @ Albany 2018 under 48 hours.
-The game won the First Place Award and Best Design Award
+This is the game I made during i-Thrive Game Jam @ Albany 2018 under 48 hours, themed 'cooperation'.
+The game won the **First Place Award** and **Best Design Award**

 ### Sample Pictures